Holocaust denial: During the war

-One of the earliest efforts to save historical record of the Holocaust occurred during the war, in France, where Drancy internment camp records were carefully preserved and turned over to the new National Office for Veterans and Victims of War; however, the bureau then held them in secret, refusing to release copies later, even to the Center of Contemporary Jewish Documentation (CDJC).
+One of the earliest efforts to save historical record of the Holocaust occurred during the war in France, where Drancy internment camp records were carefully preserved and turned over to the new National Office for Veterans and Victims of War.
+However, the bureau then held them in secret, refusing to release copies later, including to the Center of Contemporary Jewish Documentation (CDJC).

-In 1943, Isaac Schneersohn, anticipating the need for a center to document and preserve the memory of the persecution for historical reasons and also support claims post-war, gathered together 40 representatives from Jewish organizations in Grenoble which was under Italian occupation at the time in order to form a centre de documentation.
+In 1943, Isaac Schneersohn, anticipating the need for a center to document and preserve the memory of the persecution for historical reasons and also support claims post-war, gathered together 40 representatives from Jewish organizations in Grenoble which was under Italian occupation at the time in order to form a center de documentation.
 Exposure meant the death penalty, and as a result little actually happened before liberation.
 Serious work began after the center moved to Paris in late 1944 and was renamed the CDJC.